bcherny/umodel/umodel.coffee.md

 			if head

-Throw an error if key does not exist
+Return undefined if key does not exist

 				if head not of parent
-					throw new Error 'get: key "' + head + '" does not exist in "' + accumulator.join('/') + '"'
+					return undefined

 Otherwise, accumulate successful lookups for debugging purposes